-- 1. Rinse surface with clean water from top to bottom. - 2.
-Clean with mild soap and water and sponge or soft brush with uniform pressure horizontally, then vertically.
+- 1. Rinse surface with clean water from top to bottom. - Clean with mild soap and water and sponge or soft brush with uniform pressure horizontally, then vertically. - Note!

-Note!
 Quickly rinse and dry any run-down.
-Don't allow cleaning solutions to collect or puddle on surfaces, crevices, etc.

-- Promptly rinse thoroughly with clean water (sponging while rinsing may be helpful; do not allow cleaning solution to dry on the surface). - 4.
+Don't allow cleaning solutions to collect or puddle on vinyl surfaces, crevices, etc. - 3.
+Promptly rinse thoroughly with clean water (sponging while rinsing may be helpful; do not allow cleaning solution to dry on the glass or vinyl surface). - 4.
 Wipe dry with lint-free, dry cloth. - 5.
 If necessary, repeat steps above until clean. - 6.
 Dry window frame and sill with separate cloth.